 Lorna saved Waterdog from the scrap yard in 1996 and then Lawrence joined her in 1997 and they worked together on the barge from 1997 till 2008 to make her ready for crossing the North Sea and cruising Europe.
 We also had full time jobs in the offshore industry which slowed our progress on Waterdog.
 We set sail from the Humber to Dunkerque in July 2008 to carry on the adventure in France.
 We cruised the waterways of Northern France and Belgium for 9 years until things became more difficult in the oil & Gas industry, this made cruising more difficult due to working trips becoming less regular and more unpredictable in length.

 In September 2016 we crossed the North Sea in Waterdog for a second time from Nieuwpoort, Belgium to Woodbridge in Suffolk.
-Our new English speaking neighbours have become good friends and we are enjoying the dinghy sailing scene on the tidal Deben, plus all things British.
+Our new English speaking neighbours have become good friends and we are enjoying dinghy sailing and kayaking on the tidal Deben, plus all things British.

 We have joined the local sailing club and can take out the club sailing dinghies, the local pubs are also vibrant with local music and a great range of British beers.

 Check out the links above by year and the links within each year, or just look through the photos in the Galleries tab.
-The latest North Sea crossing is under 2016, the trip along the coast to Essex for dry dock is under 2017 and in 2018 we are hoping to make a new galley and have some small cruises on our own river Deben.
+The latest North Sea crossing is under 2016, the trip along the coast to Essex for dry dock is under 2017 and in 2020 we are finishing our new galley and have some small cruises on our own river Deben.